twpayne/chezmoi/docs/REFERENCE.md

 Directories are represented by regular directories in the source state.
 The `exact_` attribute causes chezmoi to remove any entries in the target state that are not explicitly specified in the source state, and the `private_` attribute causes chezmoi to clear all group and world permissions.
+The `readonly_` attribute will clear all write permission bits.

 ---